spencermountain/compromise/README.md

 ### .extend():

-compromise comes with a considerate, common-sense baseline for english grammar.
+This library comes with a considerate, common-sense baseline for english grammar.

 You're free to change, or lay-waste to any settings - which is the fun part actually.

 the easiest part is just to suggest tags for any given words:
 ```js